Credit card use among people with less-than-stellar credit is on the rise, according to a recent report by the New York Federal Reserve Board.

 1. Know Your Credit Score

 First of all, it’s good to know your credit score because, if it’s really low, it could mean you have errors on your credit reports that you can fix and, by doing so, raise your credit score.
 That will help you qualify for a broader range of credit cards that could have better interest rates and possibly even rewards.
-You can start this process by checking your free credit scores, updated monthly, at Credit.com.
+You can start this process by checking your free credit scores, updated every 14 days, at Credit.com.

 If your situation is a little more serious and you think you might need help improving your credit, you might want to consider how a credit repair company can help.